ben3636/splunk-rss/README.md

 # Demo
 ![Alt text](Demo1.png)

-The above screenshot shows the apps' main dashboard that shows basic information about the collected RSS data and provides an easy mechanism to search it.
+The above screenshot shows the app's main dashboard that shows basic information about the collected RSS data and provides an easy mechanism to search it.

 ---
 ![Alt text](Demo2.png)